 She has received many awards and honors, including induction into the National Women’s Hall of Fame.
-Dr. Jemison also holds a number of honorary doctorates.
+Dr. Jemison also holds several honorary doctorates.
 She serves on several corporate boards of directors as well as on the Texas Governor’s State Council for Science and Biotechnology Development.
 Her first book was “Find Where the Wind Goes: Moments From My Life,” 2001.
 Dr. Jemison loves cats and lives in Houston.

 Dr. Jemison speaks nationally and globally on vital 21st-century issues, including science literacy; sustainable development, education; achieving excellence; the importance of increased involvement of women and minorities in science and technology fields; and investing in the present to secure the future.